jkeefe/cuny-prototyping-lab/THE_NOTES.md

 Building a whole Alexa skill just to test it out on your friends or possible customers is possible -- but not always necessary.
 We'll learn how to prototype voice conversations quickly using an audio playboard.

+## Storytelling with chatbots

+Texting or chatting with bots is one way to communicate with your audience.
+We'll learn the dos and don'ts of automated conversations -- and then we'll make one.

+- Eyeo preso

 # Machine Learning at Play

 ## Say what?
 Computers understanding human language